 To better understand the value of this technology for consumers, let’s explore a couple of potential use cases, such as buying a car and purchasing a property.

 Every single required offline process is automatically executed digitally on the Blockchain without the need to employ third parties.
-This could included but not limited to securing finance for the car at the best possible rate for the customer in question; and purchasing insurance.
-The ownership and details of the transaction is executed on the smart contract.
+This could include but is not limited to securing finance for the car at the best possible rate for the customer in question, and purchasing insurance.
+The ownership and details of the transaction are executed on the smart contract.
 In an instant, the customer now holds the ownership of the vehicle as their digital identity on the Blockchain ledger (database).
 Every single computer or node that is part of that Blockchain ecosystem automatically and instantaneously updates the distributed ledger so that everybody on that network knows who the new owner of the vehicle is.

 Let’s examine another use case.
 In this scenario, a customer wants to purchase a property.

-Now, let’s imagine how this same scenario could play out using smart contract.
+Now, let’s imagine how this same scenario could play out using a smart contract.
 In the future, the scenario could play out as follows:

-The idea can be extended to multiple party equity purchase on a smart contract that sequentially executes every event towards the successful completion of the purchase.
+The idea can be extended to multiple-party equity purchases on a smart contract that sequentially executes every event towards the successful completion of the purchase.
 This can be seen as multi-signature buying (e.g. a group of people banding together to make a purchase and share the equity between them).
 Should an individual wish to sell their equity - they can do so via the smart contract mechanism.
 Should the group choose to sell the entire item, they too can do so (as legal owners) automatically via the smart contract multi-signature selling.